Official languages

 What are you missing?

 A crucial topic.
 In the Basque territories, there are 15% foreigners and 15% born abroad.
 In Catalonia, we have 25% foreigners plus 15% born in the Spanish state.
-How do you foresee the growth being linguistically addressed, considering the Catalan precedent?
+How do you foresee this being linguistically tackled in terms of growth, considering the Catalan precedent?

 — The figures here are much smaller than in Catalonia and the production system is quite different, because the weight of tourism is much less.
-But services, and especially the most precarious ones, are occupied by immigrants.
-Perhaps we are fifteen years behind Catalonia, but thousands of people arrive here and we are doing almost nothing, it is not given the political importance it has, and we run the risk of arriving too late and provoking xenophobic reactions of rejection of these people.
-Furthermore, the basic sociolinguistic situation is very different from that of the Basque Country and Catalonia, and the linguistic distance with Spanish is much greater, so that if you know how to speak Spanish, in a short time you can learn to understand and speak Catalan, but not Basque.
+But the services, and especially the most precarious ones, are occupied by immigrants.
+Perhaps we are fifteen years later than Catalonia, but thousands of people arrive here and we are doing almost nothing, it is not given the political importance it has, and we run the danger of arriving too late and provoking xenophobic reactions of rejection of these people.
+Furthermore, the basic sociolinguistic situation is very different from that of the Basque Country and Catalonia, and the linguistic distance with Spanish is much greater, so that if you know how to speak Spanish, in a short time you can come to understand and speak Catalan, but not Basque.